v1.2 Documentation

 • Background preview can be toggled in settings.

-• This feature is mainly intended for v4 model workflows.
+• This feature is intended for NAI V4.5 compatible models.

 Tagger